-Figure 2: Chain of opprations modifies data from preivous operation, linking these together allows for novel analyses or data volumes to be constructed
+Figure 2: Chain of operations modifies data from previous operation, linking these together allows for novel analyses and data volumes to be constructed

-The operation files are in XML format [?], and are directly human readable - thus it is possible to hand-write these files using a text editor4 As a short technical note, the XML syntax is largely specified in the DTD [?] file that is shipped with posgen.
-This DTD file enforces syntax and thus in the case of a conflict between this document and the DTD, the DTD takes precedence over the description of operations given here.
+The operation files are in XML format, and are directly human readable - thus it is possible to hand-write these files using a text editor6 As a short technical note, the XML syntax is largely specified in the DTD [8] file that is shipped with posgen.
+This file enforces the syntax allowed in the XML file.

-7.1 Information
+8.1 Information

-7.1.1 posinfo
+8.1.1 posinfo

-This operator details some information regarding the current pos file that is in-memory.
+This operation details some information regarding the current possfile that is in-memory.
 It does not modify the current data in any way.
 Information such as the minimal axis-aligned bounding box, number of ions and basic per-species counts can be obtained using this operation.

-Example : By using a <posinfo/> or <posinfo rangefile="myrangefile.rng"/> operation, the following output can be generated.
+Example: By using a <posinfo/> or <posinfo rangefile="myrangefile.rng"/> operation, the following output can be generated.